 - Hyperactive and unresponsive.

 Establishing yourself as your dog’s leader is the key to easing his confusion and modifying his behavior.
-Let your dog know he has a full time job.
+Let your dog know he has a full-time job.
 He must be obedient to you in order to earn anything he wants.
 Avoid situations that tend to bring out your dog’s aggression.
-Rather that confront him physically, control his environment so that he understands his subordinate role in your household.
+Rather than confront him physically, control his environment so that he understands his subordinate role in your household.